Nadhi: Production

 For his role in the film, Sam Jones lost 13 kilograms and learnt Madurai slang.
 Karu Pazhaniappan, who had been attempting to make a breakthrough as an actor in lead roles, opted to work as the film's antagonist after being impressed with the script.

 The film was shot in regions including Madurai and Munnar.

 Music

 The film's soundtrack was composed by Dhibu Ninan Thomas. while lyrics are written by Thamarai.

 Reception

 The film was released on 22 July 2022 across Tamil Nadu.
 The critic from Times of India noted that it was "an anti-caste love story that could have been more powerful", adding "Nadhi flows seamlessly in the first half, quenching all our thirst.
 But as the film progresses, it loses its track leaving the audience drained out".
+Vignesh Madhu of Cinema Express wrote that "Not really.
+The characters or their conflicts aren't new.
+Their tragic ending isn't new.
+There's no resolution.
+There's no hope.
+Just like this film" and gave 2 stars out of 5.

 A critic from Dina Malar gave the film a middling review, rating it 2 out of 5 stars.
-Likewise, a critic from The Hindu also gave the film an average review.
+Likewise, a critic from The Hindu also gave the film a mixed review.